-When you leave active duty, or deactivate, your health plan options are different depending on if you were called to active duty in support of a contingency operation.
+When you leave active duty, or deactivate, your health plan options are different depending on if you were activatedCalled or ordered to active duty service for more than 30 days in a row. in support of a contingency operation.

 When your active duty benefits end, you'll need new minimal essential coverage under the Affordable Care Act.
 The transitional health benefits and TRICARE Reserve Select (described below) meet these requirements, but you can also search the Health Insurance Marketplace to find a plan that fits your budget and meets your needs.

 If Activated in Support of a Contingency Operation